MoniPar/tailors_thimble/README.md

 * I can easily navigate to the About page so that I can find more detailed information about the people behind the business and how they operate.
 * I can easily navigate to the Services page so that I can find more information about the kind of work the business caters for.
 * I can register an account so that I can make an appointment with the Master Tailor.
-* I can update my profile information so that I can change my details when necessary.

 **As a Returning User**

 * I can use my username and password so that I can login to my user account.
 * I can log out of my account so that I can keep my details secure.
 * I can login to my profile so that I can access my information and view my details.
+* I can update my profile information so that I can change my details when necessary.
+* I can schedule an appointment with the Master Tailor so that I can avail of their service.
+* I can login and view my appointments so that I can check if my appointments have been approved.
+* I can delete my upcoming appointment so that I can reschedule at a later date.

 **As a Developer**